inside.ewu.edu

 MATH 200.
 FINITE MATHEMATICS.
 5 Credits.

-Pre-requisites: a grade ≥C in MTHD 104, or a satisfactory score on the mathematics placement assessment (MPA); placement into or above ENGL 101.
+Pre-requisites: a grade ≥C in MTHD 104, or a satisfactory score on the mathematics placement assessment (MPA).

 This course provides an introduction to the mathematical systems encountered in the study of the behavioral sciences and a study of matrices, linear systems, linear programming, set theory and probability.